sile16/purerackdiagram/contributing.md

 ## Update_config.py

 This is the source of truth for the configuration information for the different models and where each image lands, the location of each PCI card etc.  I used code blocks to create the different points.
-This updates the config file purerackdiagram/config.yaml
+This updates the config file purerackdiagram/config.yaml .
+This is also available in the ui as well and is used to build the datapack chart.
+However, there is a little overlap in that the UI originally only used CONFIG.js.
+A todo would be to migrate out of CONFIG.js compeletely in the UI and only use the Update_config.py output.

 ## purerackdiagram/config.yaml
 Do not edit, edit update_config.py and run python3 update_config.py